 The easiest way to let your miles and points expire is by forgetting you even have them in the first place.
 Making a list or spreadsheet of all the programs you have points with is a great first step.
 You can also use software like AwardWallet to help track your points.

 How in-depth your list is depends on your personal preference.
 You might decide to only jot down the program name and your membership number on a piece of paper, a Word document, or a smartphone note.
 Or, you might decide to create a working Excel spreadsheet that includes a running tally of your current points balance for each program.

 Pay Attention to Expiration Policies

-Every airline and hotel have a different rewards point expiration policy.
-While a few still don’t have an expiration date, most points and miles will expire after 12 or 24 months of inactivity.
+Every airline and hotel has a different rewards point expiration policy.
+While some options don’t have an expiration date, there are some major travel brands whose points and miles do expire.

 You can find this information in the loyalty program FAQs or the program terms and conditions.

 The easiest way to keep your points active and from expiring is to earn points by making a purchase or redeeming points for award travel.
-In most cases each time your point balance changes, the expiration clock will reset.
+In most cases, the expiration clock will reset each time your point balance changes.

 Some of the best ways to keep your miles & points from expiring include:

 - Buy points